Transparent-Metrics/pulse-community/README.md

 Pulse itself exists to help companies/engineers grow adoption of their MCP-compliant work, and for end-users and collaborators to discover existing solutions.

+Our primary, long-term contribution to the community exists in the form of a weekly newsletter, highlighting the ecosystem's major updates, most compelling use cases, and more.
+Sign up on [our homepage](https://www.pulsemcp.com).

 ## I just implemented an MCP server.
 How do I get it to show up on Pulse?

 You can either submit it [here](https://www.pulsemcp.com/submit), or just open an [Issue](https://github.com/Transparent-Metrics/pulse-community/issues) in this repository.